ferthelet/phase-1-algorithms-intro-to-algorithmic-problem-solving/README.md

 ## Learning Goals

-- Understand what you will learn in this section
+- Understand what you will learn in this section.

 ## Introduction